ellcub/journey-steps/README.md

 ```

 ### Run the app
-From the project folder and run
+From the project folder run
 ```bash
 ./journeyapp
 ```
 The app takes the input file and prints an ordered list of the journey steps.

 ### Running the tests
-From the project folder and run
+From the project folder run
  ```bash
  ./vendor/bin/phpunit tests
 ```